SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 # Cleanup Opportunities

-The **Cleanup Opportunities** tile on the Syskit Point Dashboard shows any permission cleanup opportunities such as, redundant unique permissions from expired links, access that differs from your current sharing policies, and files with permissions that haven't been used in a long time.
+The **Cleanup Opportunities** tile on the Syskit Point Dashboard shows any permission cleanup opportunities such as redundant unique permissions from expired links, access that differs from your current sharing policies, and files with permissions that haven't been used in a long time.

 The tile gives you a single place to see how many of these issues exist in your tenant and lets you take action on them directly, without having to search through reports.